Reproductive Health Services

 Well Woman Exam

 Receiving an annual well women exam is important for a women's overall health.
 During a well woman exam a general health check includes:

 - A breast exam

 - Pap smear

-- Test for sexually transmitted disease and infections (if needed)
+- Test for sexually transmitted infections (if needed)

 Accurate Exam Results